OfficeDev/open-xml-docs/docs/how-to-get-the-titles-of-all-the-slides-in-a-presentation.md

 alternative to the typical .Open, .Save, .Close sequence.
 It ensures that the **Dispose** method (internal method used by the Open XML SDK to clean up resources) is automatically called when the closing brace is reached.
-The block that follows the <span class="keyword">using</span> statement establishes a scope for the object that is created or named in the <span class="keyword">using</span> statement, in this case *presentationDocument*.
+The block that follows the **using** statement establishes a scope for the object that is created or named in the **using** statement, in this case *presentationDocument*.

 ---------------------------------------------------------------------------------
 ## Basic Presentation Document Structure

-The basic document structure of a <span class="keyword">PresentationML</span> document consists of the main part that contains the presentation definition.
-The following text from the [ISO/IEC 29500](http://go.microsoft.com/fwlink/?LinkId=194337) specification introduces the overall form of a <span class="keyword">PresentationML</span> package.
+The basic document structure of a **PresentationML** document consists of the main part that contains the presentation definition.
+The following text from the [ISO/IEC 29500](http://go.microsoft.com/fwlink/?LinkId=194337) specification introduces the overall form of a **PresentationML** package.

 > A **PresentationML** package's main part
 > starts with a presentation root element.
 That element contains a
 > presentation, which, in turn, refers to a <span
-> class="keyword">slide</span> list, a *slide master* list, a *notes
+> class="keyword">slide** list, a *slide master* list, a *notes
 > master* list, and a *handout master* list.
 The slide list refers to
 > all of the slides in the presentation; the slide master list refers to
 > the entire slide masters used in the presentation; the notes master